anoopsarkar/compilers-class/hw4.md

 testcases_.

 You can use the default program provided to get an initial solution to this homework.
-Run `python zipout.py -r default` to get a `source.zip` file you can score using `check.py`.
+Run `python3 zipout.py -r default` to get a `source.zip` file you can score using `check.py`.

-    python check.py
+    python3 check.py
     Correct(dev): 19 / 212
     Score(dev): 19.00
     Total Score: 19.00